Dealing with Russia – what makes sense for European gas

 Back then in the Sixties, this was not a problem as Russian conscript labor and a lack of any economic checks and balances made this colossal endeavor work.
 In today’s world, the market reigns and consumers will shun expensive Russian gas if there is a locally produced, cheaper equivalent.
 Shale could be such an equivalent.

 That’s a hard one, as it rules out most of what’s been going on right now such as more windmills or more solar.
-This Energiewende is clearly not working to make Europe a better place.
-Paradoxically, in spite of the Energiewende and record numbers of windmills and solar panels in operation, greenhouse gas production in Europe is really, really high.
+This Energiewende is not working to make Europe a better place.
+Paradoxically, despite the Energiewende and record numbers of windmills and solar panels in operation, greenhouse gas production in Europe is high.

 However, that cannot be everything.
 There also is a lot of room for improvement when it comes to manufactured gas.
 I do not want to rattle on with everything that happens in this sector as this is subject to other posts on this blog but it is a long-term strategic development that must be pursued vigorously on all fronts.
 I am talking about BioMethane and Synthetic Methane at the same time here.